-- 1/2 cup half-and-half I used heavy whipping cream
+- ½ cup heavy whipping cream or half-and-half

 - pinch salt

-- 1/2 cup chopped strawberries if you like more berries, add another 1/2 cup
+- ½ cup chopped strawberries, add more if you like more berries

 - Cut the cream cheese into pieces.

-- Pour the mixture into your ice cream maker and freeze it according to the manufacturer’s instructions.
+- Remove the cream cheese mixture from the fridge and pour it into your ice cream maker; freeze it according to the manufacturer’s instructions.

-- 3 minutes before the ice cream is done churning, pour the chopped strawberries into the mixture through the ingredient spout on the ice cream maker.
+- Three minutes before the ice cream is done churning, add the chopped strawberries into the mixture through the ingredient spout on the ice cream maker.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.